chiskas2/333-RGB-LED-MiniCube/README.md

   Directly driven by and connected to an Arduino Nano (or compatible).

-  Each color plane MUST HAVE AN ASSOIATED SERIES RESISTOR !!
+  Each color column (or plane) MUST HAVE AN ASSOIATED SERIES RESISTOR !!

     NOTE!
-Keep the total current for one row (with 3 RGB LEDs as white) within Arduino specs!
+Keep the total max current for one row (3 RGB LEDs as white) within Arduino specs!

-  The value used was chosen by experimentation, and is what my RGB LEDs seemed to be the most white with (with max but still limited intensity on R,G and B channels).
-That should total about 8.5 mA for each fully lit RGB LED.
-  A rather consevative load.
-Times 3 is 25.5 mA for one row, and below Arduino's max of 40 mA.
+  The value used was chosen by experimentation, and is what my RGB LEDs seemed to be the most white with (with max but still a somewhat conservative intensity on R,G and B channels).
+That totalled about 8.5 mA for a fully lit RGB LED.
+Times 3 = 25.5 mA for one row, and below Arduino's max of 40 mA pr. pin

+  (Beware it's a 200 mA limit total all pins, regardless!
+According to Note 3 under Table 32-2 of the Atmega 328P datasheet)

   Your RGB LED's may vary.

   The cube is really a 2D matrix of 3 columns by 9 rows.
-  The 9 rows again are just positioned into a 3 by 3 pattern to make a cube.
+  The 9 rows again are just positioned into a 3 by 3 pattern to make a cube (translated in software as a cube).
   One row is lit at a time, for a maximum of 1/9th intensity.

   Rows run along the X axis (width).